aws/aws-cdk-rfcs/text/0193-fixing-type-unions.md

 This aliasing offers multiple benefits for library authors and users alike:

-- _type unions_ are no longer repeated in multiple locations, so that new candidates can be added in a single location
+- _Type unions_ are no longer repeated in multiple locations, so that new candidates can be added in a single location
-- better code can be generated to support _type union_ APIs in languages without native support for type unions (most statically typed languages, such as **C#**, **Go**, **Java**, ...)
+- Better code can be generated to support _type union_ APIs in languages without native support for type unions (most statically typed languages, such as **C#**, **Go**, **Java**, ...)
-- safer code can be authored, since _type unions_ no longer have to be frowned upon: all unsafe usage of **TypeScript**'s `as any` to force a `Lazy` value can be replaced with a safer API using a _type union_ with `IResolvable`
+- Safer code can be authored, since _type unions_ no longer have to be frowned upon: all unsafe usage of **TypeScript**'s `as any` to force a `Lazy` value can be replaced with a safer API using a _type union_ with `IResolvable`